wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    * Too many errors
    <br /><br />

 2. Draw a horizontal line and "ribs" to each category.
+When working on-site, this can be on a large white-board where participants paste sticky notes.

+   A "fishbone" provides a visual approach to organize ideas into categories.

 3. Define categories (buckets) to prompt brainstorming of causes: